mikkelhartmann/TaskPaper3StyleSheets/README.md

-# darkAmber_TaskPaper_StyleSheet
+# Style Sheets for TaskPaper 3
-The Style Sheet I use for TaskPaper 3.
+The Style Sheets I use for TaskPaper 3.